 Who is 'The Woman in Black'?
 Resource Pack for Year 8/9

 Fun, unique 7-lesson unit based on Susan Hill's macabre novel.
 Students play detective to unravel the 'clues' and produce a police file of 'evidence' showing they have solved the mystery.
 The 'clues' are varied, stimulating activities based on extracts from the text.
+Everything you need in one pack!

 Students play detective and answer: